 The Scheme's investments in equity securities are considered to be readily realisable.
 The Scheme primarily holds investments in an active market which can be readily disposed.
-There are no significant value of investments held that are not actively traded on a stock exchange.
+Only a limited proportion of these investments are not actively traded on a stock exchange.

-The Scheme's investments in unlisted unit trusts expose it to the risk that the responsible entity or the manager of those trusts may be unwilling or unable to fulfill the redemption requests within the timeframe requested by the Scheme.
+The Scheme's investments in unlisted unit trusts expose it to the risk that the Responsible Entity or the manager of those trusts may be unwilling or unable to fulfill the redemption requests within the timeframe requested by the Scheme.
 However, these investments are considered readily realisable unless the unlisted unit trusts are declared illiquid or suspended.
+The Scheme did not hold any units in unlisted unit trusts that have suspended their redemption during the market volatility resulting from COVID-19.